 Structure, Function and Utility in Medicine

-DNA enables extensive benefits in the laboratory and to therapeutic medicines.
-Following well established DNA isolation protocols, DNA can be isolated from specific tissues of animals or areas of plants, and from bacteria and DNA-containing viruses.
-Upon isolation, the concentration of DNA can be measured since the nucleotide bases on the DNA strands absorb ultraviolet light at a wave length near 260 nm.
-The isolated DNA enables researchers to sequence the genetic code of the sample to look for mutations, insertions, deletions or amplifications of certain genes that may be cause of disease in the organism.
+RNA enables extensive benefits to the laboratory and to novel therapeutic medicines.
+Following well established RNA isolation protocols, RNA can be isolated from tissues of study animals, plants, bacteria, RNA-containing viruses, and tumors.
+Upon isolation, the concentration of RNA can be measured since the nucleotide bases of RNA absorb ultraviolet light at a wavelength near 260 nm.
+The isolated RNA enables researchers to determine individual gene expression levels of a test sample (i.e. treated or tumor sample) relative to a control (i.e. non-treated or normal tissue sample).